-Shadi Al-Atallah is a multi-disciplinary artist studying painting at the RCA.
+Shadi Al-Atallah is a multi-disciplinary artist working between London and Bahrain.
 Their life-sized distorted self-portraits explore mental health, queerness and racial identity, inspired by spiritual practices, family history and their childhood in Saudi Arabia.

 Shadi Al-Atallah's own queer, mixed-race identity is bodied forth in vigorous, complex work that engages boldly with non-normative identities, composite cultural affiliations, spirituality and mental health.